 List down your top movie recommendations on Netflix, your favourite movies of all time, or make a playlist video of your favourite songs.
 These videos are a great way to get reactions from your audience that will help you build connections with them.

-(B) Educational / Tutorial / DIY YouTube video ideas
+(B) Educational / Instructional / How to video ideas

 2. Public service announcement videos